All Episodes

 But when McCain runs out, even if you're innocent, you should step aside.

-What'd you what are we telling me?
+What were you telling me?

-You don't even give the presumption of innocence.
+You don't even give the presumption of innocence?

 I thought that was fundamental to our society.

-You know, and then the bigger question, how do you ever ascertain the truth if a 38-year-old allegation like this is made?
+And the bigger question, how do you ever ascertain the truth if a 38-year-old allegation like this is made?

-The Senate releasing our belt today, and from what we've heard, it might be uh drastically different from what you guys have put out over here, either a phase in or phase out of the corporate tax rate, not full repeal of the state tax.
+Speaker, the Senate is releasing their bill today, and from what we've heard, it might be drastically different from what you guys have put out over here, either a phase in or phase out of the corporate tax rate.

 They will fully repeal SAL, even though you talked about the importance of that compromise.

-Um is that going to be problematic for resolving?
+Is that going to be problematic for resolving?

-Um also a Democratic aide overheard you joking with Ms. McConnell about going to conference.
+Also, a Democratic aide overheard you joking with Ms. McConnell about going to conference.

 Are you guys seriously going to conference?

-I think uh put the political hack aside.
+I think, put the political hack aside.

-Uh we are going to conference, and that's the point I've been making is we're going to conference.
+We are going to conference, and that's the point I've been making is we're going to conference.

-Uh that wasn't a joke.
+That wasn't a joke.

 Why are we going to conference?

-Because we're doing this the right way, we're doing this regular order.
+Because we're doing this the right way.

-And yes, the Senate bill is going to be different than the House bill, because you know what?
+And yes, the Senate bill is going to be different than the House bill because you know what?

 That's the legislative process.

-But what's encouraging in all of this is just as we discussed at the front end of this process, we have a framework that we established with the White House and the Senate, and these bills are being written with inside that framework.
+But what's encouraging in all of this is, just as we discussed at the front end of this process, we have a framework that we established with the White House and the Senate.

-But the House will pass its bill, the Senate will pass its bill, and then we will get together and reconcile the differences, which is the legislative process, and that's how this process will continue.
+But the House will pass its bill, the Senate will pass its bill, and then we will get together and reconcile the differences, which is a legislative process, and that's how this process will continue.

-Um that seems primarily.
+That seems primarily.

-Why you've chosen to do those sunsets?
+Can you talk about why you've chosen to do those sunsets?

 You see both.

-You see uh the extension provisions sunset.
+You see the expansion provisions sunset.

 So you see business provisions sunset and you see some individual provisions sunset.

-But in our bill, um the primary provisions, the big provisions like the rates and the child tax credit, those things are made permanent.
+But in our bill, the primary provisions, the big provisions like the rates and the child tax credit, those things are made permanent.

 Why?